Treatment Guidelines for Alzheimer's Disease

 Managing disease progression

-In the later stages of Alzheimer’s disease, the doctor will speak with the person’s family and caregivers about more intensive care, if necessary, and any end-of-life or long-term care plans the person has put in place.
+In the later stages of Alzheimer’s disease, the doctor will speak with the person’s family and caregivers about more intensive care, if needed, and any end-of-life or long-term care plans the person has put in place.

 Include caregivers in the treatment plan